WebAssembly/component-model/design/mvp/CanonicalABI.md

 class Resource:
   t: ResourceType
   rep: int
-  borrowers: MutableMapping[ComponentInstance, int]

   def __init__(self, t, rep):
     self.t = t
     self.rep = rep
-    self.borrowers = {}
 ```
 The `t` field points to the [`resourcetype`](Explainer.md#type-definitions)
 used to create this `Resource` and is used to perform dynamic type checking
 below.
-Next, `rep` is the core representation of this `Resource` which is
+The `rep` field stores the representation value of this `Resource` whose
-currently fixed to `i32` as described in the Explainer.
-Lastly, `borrowers` is
+type is currently fixed to `i32` as described in the Explainer.
-a list of component instances that currently hold a `borrow` handle along with
-the index of this `borrow` handle in the `HandleTable`.
-This map is used to
-deduplicate `borrow` handles, preserving the invariant that a component
-instance contains *at most one* handle referring to a particular `Resource`.
-While the map here is a Python dictionary, using static analysis of the flow of
-resource types throughout a component instance DAG, an AOT compiler can
-alternatively implement `borrowers` with a fixed-size array embedded directly
-in the resource, assigning a static index to each potential client instance in
-the DAG.

 The `OwnHandle` and `BorrowHandle` classes represent runtime handle values of
 `own` and `borrow` type, resp: